ka65359/kai-template-jest/README.md

-# kai-template-lint
+# kai-template-jest

-Simple project template with linter and formatting on commit
+Simple project template with linter and formatting on commit, and jest test support.